Estate Planning Basics: Will, Power of Attorney, Health Care Proxy

 Many of us take for granted our ability to talk and express ourselves.
 But what happens if a person suffers an injury or an illness like Alzheimer's, and they become unable to communicate informed decisions?

+Our Power of Attorney Selection Checklist can help you select a person who will speak for you if you become unable to manage your financial affairs and assets.
 Durable Power of Attorney ("DPOA") covers your material possessions: your real estate, bank accounts and other assets.
-Without POA, your family members would need a Probate Court Conservatorship to manage you business affairs.
+Without POA, your family members would need a Probate Court Conservatorship to manage you financial and business affairs.

 Health Care Proxy:

 The person you designate as your “Agent” in your Health Care Proxy has authority for your health care and treatment at times when you cannot speak for yourself.
 Without a Health Care Proxy, your family would need to petition the Probate Court for Guardianship.

 Massachusetts law says you can appoint a Health Care Agent who will have authority to make "any and all health care decisions on your behalf, including decisions about life-sustaining treatment."

 Connecticut law gives you the opportunity to list your health care instructions, appoint of a Health Care Representative, and designate a conservator to manage your affairs if you become incapacitated at some time in the future.
 Connecticut law says you can execute a document that contains directions as to any aspect of your health care, including the withholding or withdrawal of life support systems